easyAGI/.github/README.md

 ---> extrapolated into development zone https://github.com/easyGLM/ezAGI<br />

-where here, at easyAGI, is where all of the components will come together<br />
+where here, at easyAGI, is where all of the components sythezize into UIUX as production expression<br />
 point of departure<br />
 https://github.com/mastermindML/mastermind<br />
 funAGI team<br />